windflow-io/EternalEngine/README.md

     1. actual components are stored as .mjs modules in subfolder ./components
     2. html layouts are stored as html in subfolder ./layouts
     3. page data (lists of components for each area in the page) are stored in subfolder ./pages

-### next steps

-1. Some kind of data needs to "populate" (components must be hydrated with content) from the page.
-2. Make a hand drawn layout for Mimo
-3. Mock it up
-4. Add Google Analytics
-5. Make our page nice

-### production considerations
-* Pre-Render with Puppeteer-Prerender
-* Remove CSS with uncss
-* Maybe Treeshake Vue and VueX but this can probably be done once.
-* Allow the addition of meta data including charset and viewport